Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

 \subsection{The average number of strongly irreducible integral ternary cubic forms with given invariants (Proofs of Theorems \ref{eligible} and \ref{bqaverage})}

-We first prove Theorem \ref{eligible}, by describing the set of {\it eligible} pairs $(I,J)\in\frac{1}{16}\Z\times\frac{1}{32}\Z$, i.e., those pairs that occur as invariants of integral ternary cubic forms.
+We first prove Theorem \ref{eligible} by describing the set of {\it eligible} pairs $(I,J)\in\frac{1}{16}\Z\times\frac{1}{32}\Z$, i.e., those pairs that occur as invariants of integral ternary cubic forms.
 We begin by showing that a pair $(I,J)$ is eligible if and only if it occurs as the invariants of a Weierstrass elliptic curve over $\Z$: \begin{proposition} A pair $(I,J)$ is eligible if and only if it occurs as the invariants of some Weierstrass cubic over $\Z$, where a Weierstrass cubic over $\Z$ is an element in $V_\Z$ of the form

-\end{proposition} \begin{proof} This theorem is easily deduced from the results in \cite{ATR}.
+\end{proposition} \begin{proof} This proposition is easily deduced from the results in \cite{ATR}.
 To any integral ternary cubic form $f\in V_\Z$, one may associate a Weierstrass ternary cubic form $f^*$ {over $\Z$} which defines the Jacobian curve (see \cite[Equation 1.5]{ATR}).
 The invariants $c_4(f)$ and $c_6(f)$ of $f$ are then defined to be equal to the classical invariants $c_4(f^*)$ and $c_6(f^*)$ of the corresponding Weierstrass cubic (see \cite{Sil} for a definition of $c_4(f^*)$ and $c_6(f^*)$).
-Using \cite[Equation 1.7]{ATR}, we easily check that our invariants $I$ and $J$ are equal to the invariants $c_4/16$ and $c_6/32$, respectively, for any ternary cubic form.
-We thus conclude that $I(f)=I(f^*)$ and $J(f)=J(f^*)$, and the theorem follows. \end{proof}
+Using \cite[Equation 1.7]{ATR}, we easily check that our invariants $I(f)$ and $J(f)$ are equal to the invariants $c_4(f)/16$ and $c_6(f)/32$, respectively, for any ternary cubic form $f$.
+We conclude that $I(f)=I(f^*)$ and $J(f)=J(f^*)$, as desired. \end{proof}

 Next, we have a result of Kraus (see \cite[Proposition 2]{Kr}) which describes those pairs $(c_4,c_6)$ that can occur for a Weierstrass cubic over $\Z$: \begin{proposition} Let $c_4$ and $c_6$ be integers.
 In order for there to exist a Weierstrass cubic over $\Z$ having nonzero discriminant and invariants $c_4$ and $c_6$, it is necessary and sufficient that \begin{itemize} \item[{\rm (a)}]$(c_4^3-c_6^2)/1728$ is a nonzero integer$;$ \item[{\rm (b)}]$c_6\not\equiv \pm9\pmod{27};$ \item[{\rm (c)}]either $c_6\equiv -1\pmod 4$, or $c_4\equiv 0 \pmod{16}$ and $c_6\equiv 0,8\pmod{32}.$ \end{itemize} \end{proposition}